alephium/www/src/content/blog/2023-04-14_Results-of-the-Design-Contest--All-Things-Leman-2513b608bdc3/index.md

 description: 'The winning design is already featured in Alephium’s SWALPH shop!'
 ---

-The winning design is already featured in Alephium’s SWALPH shop!

----

 ### Results of the Design Contest: All Things Leman

 The winning design is already featured in Alephium’s SWALPH shop!